nielsenjared/nielsenjared.github.io/content/blog/algorithm-swap/index.md

 #### Abstraction

+Once we recognize patterns, we can remove the details, or form abstractions, in order to focus on the relationships between concepts.

 We're already working with abstractions using variables such as `x` and `y`, but we were thinking in terms of the specific value stored in those variables.
 In the _abstraction_ step of computational thinking, the value isn't important.
 Why doesn't the value matter?
 In this algorithm, we're more interested in _where_ the value is stored then _what_ the value is.

 Knowing that, we need to declare another variable that allows us to temporarily store one of the values we want to swap.
 Let's call it `temp`: